 There are several different types of memory.
 Autobiographical memory is our ability to remember details about our life experiences and loved ones.
 This is the type of memory that allows you to remember the color of your spouse’s eyes or what you did on your last vacation.
 This is the type of memory affected by sleep apnea.

 There are several ways that sleep apnea can impact your ability to form memories.
 First, people simply do not form memories as well when they are not well-rested.
 Sleep is an essential part of memory formation.
-However, they also may be more likely to suffer memory loss at an early age due to earlier onset of neurodegenerative diseases such as Alzheimer’s disease.
+However, they also may be more likely to suffer memory loss at an early age due to the earlier onset of neurodegenerative diseases such as Alzheimer’s disease.

 Scientists looked at the medical histories of almost 2,500 people who suffered from Alzheimer’s disease.
 Patients who also had sleep apnea developed the disease at an earlier age and declined more rapidly.
 The lower blood oxygen that they suffer repeatedly throughout the night appears to preferentially affect neurons in areas of the brain that help to form memories — the exact neurons that are already weakened by Alzheimer’s disease.
 As a result, the disease is noticeable enough to be diagnosed at a younger age and progresses more quickly.